01-edu/public/subjects/countstars/README.md

 ## CountStars

 ### Instructions
-Write a function named `CountStar` that makes u fall asleep by counting stars, it takes an integer in the parameter
+Write a function named `CountStar` that makes you fall asleep by counting stars, it takes an integer in the parameter
 - If the number is negative or equal to 0, return "`No star`"
 - No need to manage overflow.